Memorable Manitobans: Hans Albert Hochbaum (1911-1988)

-He was a member of the Manitoba Order of the Buffalo Hunt (1957), and he received a John Simon Guggenheim Fellowship (1961), the Manitoba Golden Boy Award (1962), an honorary doctorate from the University of Manitoba (1962), a Fellowship of the American Ornithological Union, the Manitoba Centennial Medal of Honour (1970), the Crandall Conservation Award (1975), a Canada Council Explorations Fellowship (1975), Membership in the Order of Canada (1978), the Aldo Leopold Wildlife Conservation Award (1980), a Special Conservation Achievement Award of the National Wildlife Federation (1986), the Distinguished Naturalist Award (Seton Medal) from the Manitoba Naturalists Society (1986), and the Professional Wildlife Conservation Award of the Province of Manitoba (1987).
+He was a member of the Manitoba Order of the Buffalo Hunt (1957), and he received a John Simon Guggenheim Fellowship (1961), Manitoba Golden Boy Award (1962), an honorary doctorate from the University of Manitoba (1962), Fellowship in the American Ornithological Union, Manitoba Centennial Medal of Honour (1970), Crandall Conservation Award (1975), Canada Council Explorations Fellowship (1975), Membership in the Order of Canada (1978), Aldo Leopold Wildlife Conservation Award (1980), Special Conservation Achievement Award of the National Wildlife Federation (1986), Distinguished Naturalist Award (Seton Medal) from the Manitoba Naturalists Society (1986), and Professional Wildlife Conservation Award of the Province of Manitoba (1987).

 “Naturalist, artist Hochbaum dies at 77 in Portage,” Winnipeg Free Press, 5 March 1988, page 23.